Low FODMAP diet

 - Soft drinks made with high-fructose corn syrup

 Low FODMAP Foods

 You can eat the following foods while on a low-FODMAP diet.
 This is not a complete list.
-Be sure to work with your health care provider or a dietician to make sure you get a balanced diet while on the low FODMAP diet.
+Be sure to work with your provider or a dietician to make sure you get a balanced diet while on the low FODMAP diet.